cpf0079/UCDA/README.md

 # UCDA
-Source codes for ICCV paper "Unsupervised Curriculum Domain Adaptation for No-Reference Video Quality Assessment"
+This the the repository includes the official codes for ICCV2021 paper "Unsupervised Curriculum Domain Adaptation for No-Reference Video Quality Assessment"